centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/remote-server.md

 title: Install on a remote server
 ---

-## Installation of Centreon MAP for a Centreon Remote Server
+## Installation of Centreon MAP for a Centreon remote server

 Installation of Centreon MAP extension on a Centreon remote server has to be done exactly like the installation on a